vegapnk/RJW-Genes/README.md

 ## Genes vs. Races

-I currently don't use Genes after Biotech was introduced.
+I currently don't use Races after Biotech was introduced.
 One of the main motivations was to have genes being added to the xenotypes that other mods and the base game add, e.g. adding demonic penis for impids.